-The item "Other assets" mainly includes tanks and oil pipes for the movement of products and crude products of the group companies (Sarlux Srl, Saras Energia S.A.U. and Deposito di Arcola Srl).
+The item "Other assets" mainly includes tanks and oil pipes for the movement of products and crude products of the group companies (Sarlux S.r.l., Saras Energia S.A.U. and Deposito di Arcola S.r.l.).

-"Assets under construction and payments on account" reflect costs incurred mainly for investment in tanks, and work to adapt and upgrade existing facilities, particularly for environmental, safety and reliability purposes.
+"Assets under construction" reflect costs incurred mainly for capex in tanks and work to adapt and upgrade existing facilities, particularly for environmental, safety and reliability purposes.

-The caption increased by EUR 198,219 thousand during the period, mainly reflecting technological work on refinery plants.
+The caption increased by EUR 251,299 thousand during the period, mainly reflecting technological work on refinery plants.

-The main depreciation rates used are as follows:
+The main annual depreciation rates used, which are the same as in 2018, are as follows: